-UPDATE: Police say woman, child found dead on northeast side in suspected murder-suicide
+Police say woman, child found dead on northeast side in suspected murder-suicide

-INDIANAPOLIS, Ind.– Police are investigating the deaths of a woman and child on the northeast side as a murder-suicide.
+INDIANAPOLIS, Ind.-- Police are investigating the deaths of a woman and child on the northeast side as a murder-suicide.

 Officers were called to the 3600 block of Bunker Hill Drive, near East 42nd Street and North Sherman Drive, around 2:30 p.m.
 Friday on a report of a person shot.